 Nature of the Scholarship

-The value of the scholarship shall be up to $3,780 which will be credited at a weekly rate of $94.50 to the recipients John Grey Hall of residence accommodation account, for a period of up to 1 year during their contract period.
+The value of the scholarship shall be up to $4,223 (for a semester-based academic year contract) or up to $4,841 (for a trimester-based academic year contract) which will be credited at a weekly rate of $103 to your John Grey Hall of Residence accommodation account, for the duration of your academic year contract within the same calendar year.

 The John Grey Hall of Residence Scholarship shall be open to competition among candidates who:

-- Are or will be enrolled as a full time student at JCU Cairns campus;
+- Are or will be enrolled as a full time student (minimum of 18 credit points per year) at JCU Cairns campus;

 The Selection Criteria are: